yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_02.md

 ### Task 1: Set up Cloud Infrastructure

 1. In your Labvm open file explorer,  navigate to `C:\Workspaces\lab\mcw-continuous-delivery-lab-files\infrastructure` and open the `deploy-infrastructure.ps1` PowerShell script.

-In `deploy-infrastructure.ps1` replace studentprefix value with **<inject key="Deploymentid" />**.
-After updating the student prefix save the file using CTRL+S.
+   >**Note:** We have already updated the $studentprefix in this file with the required value.

     ```pswh
-    $studentprefix = "Your 3 letter abbreviation here"                                  # <-- Modify this value
+    $studentprefix = "DeploymentID"
     $resourcegroupName = "fabmedical-rg-" + $studentprefix
     $cosmosDBName = "fabmedical-cdb-" + $studentprefix
     $webappName = "fabmedical-web-" + $studentprefix